 Pre-Submission Briefings are required for all projects.
 At the discretion of staff, Pre-Submission Briefings may be conducted via phone or email for small and less complex projects.
 For particularly large, complex, or long-term projects, additional consultations may be necessary.
-Applicants should contact the Director of the Urban Design and Plan Review Division, or the assigned NCPC staff member, if known, by phone or email, to request a briefing.
-Contact information is available at www.ncpc.gov.

-Table 24: Pre-Submission Briefing Requirements for Antennas
+Table 25: Pre-Submission Briefing Requirements for Antennas